 For this last year of the second decade of the 21st century, Nicola has picked ten books we read in her three reading groups over the last 15 years.
 The books are by both men and women writers from the 5 continents.
 She hopes these books will inspire us to change how we see the world, and help us keep a sane and open mind in this pivotal year.

 We will read one every month from January to June and from September to December.
-In July and August, Nicola will again pick 4 books for her Summer Reading Group (more about this later on).
+In July and August, Nicola will again pick 4 books for her Summer Reading Group.
 The ten books in our 2020 readathon are:

 - January – “I Do Not Come to You by Chance” by Adaobi Tricia Nwaubani (Nigeria)

 - February – “The White Tiger” by Aravind Adiga (India)

 - March – “Eva Luna” by Isabel Allende (Chile)

 - April – “Samarkand” by Amin Maalouf (Lebanon)

 - May – “Irma Voth” by Miriam Toews (Canada)

 - June – “The Bad Girl” by Mario Vargas Llosa (Peru)